RyN21/spectrum/README.md

 The final step was creating the routes for the API.
 This step was simply taking the releases dictionary, converting it into a JSON object, and the returning that object based on the URL.
 I was able to sort the releases through a simple sorted function, and could sort in ascending or descending order, based on the way the user calls the API in the URL.
 For the CSV file that was to be returned, I converted the releases dictionary to csv and saved it as 'releases_new.csv'.
 I then used a package called 'pandas' to read the csv fil and convert it to a table within an html file.
 Thus, the returned file provided the csv data in table format within an HTML file.

-## Thoughts

-This challenge, I must admit was more challenging than I thought.
-This was due to the fact that I have never written a line of Python in my past.
-Ruby is the language I am most familiar with and Rails is the framework I enjoy using.
-Using FastAPI was also something I was not used to.
-FastAPI, though simple, really did not provide and file structure.
-I would like to have designed a place to perfom tasks, such as creating a creace_csv file or function, as it is being done twice, and this goes against the DRY principle.
-I also would like to have broken the main.py file into other files, ss this is violating the Single-Responsibility design principle.
-However, given the amount of time this has taken me, and it being a new languege, I thought simplicity would be best to complete this challenge.

-In the end, I reallly enjoyed learning some Python and working with something new.
-I enjoyed the entire process of researching, implementing, and troubleshooting the many errors I did came across.
-I am eager to learn and this was a great experience.

-I look forward to the next stage in this interviewing process.